gustaphe/FlagColors.jl/README.md

 These colorschemes were automatically created, and no part of this package is in any way intended as a political statement.
 Any errors are likely to be due to quirks in parsing the svg files.
+Specifically, some flags are entirely white.
+This is not a play on the surrender flag, but my parsing function returning white as a default when the svg specifies some exotic color format.
+Please submit a PR to correct any such deviations found.

 The colorschemes are meant to be used to represent different countries in data vizualisations, but are not guaranteed to be effective for this purpose.
 The